rknell/messagemedia-unoffical/README.md

 **OR**

-Create a **package.json** file in the project's root directory and add **messagemedia** as a dependency.
+Create a **package.json** file in the project's root directory and add **messagemedia-unofficial** as a dependency.
 You can refer to the one in this project's root directory.
 After this file is created you can run the following command...
 ```
 $ npm install
 ```

+Follow the sample documentation from there.

 ## Project directory structure:
 * **/lib** MessageMedia library.
 * **/test** Contains test scripts called from **/test/tests.js**.